-(i.e., RME) estimate for the general population.
-The value of 6 L/day is likely to capture even the highest of average daily water intake rates at Camp Lejeune.
-(Note that for this intake rate, the PHAST model includes the following warning: "The value entered exceeds the 99th percentile for drinking water ingestion rates documented in EPA's Exposure Factor Handbook.")
-Additional information on the use of 6 L/day as a high-end value for water consumption is given here.
+Note that for the 9.5 L/day intake rate, the PHAST model includes the following warning: "The value entered exceeds the 99th percentile for drinking water ingestion rates documented in EPA's Exposure Factor Handbook."
+Additional information on conservative values for water consumption is given here.